Pursuing knowledge over titles in Nigerian academia, By Mohammed Dahiru Aminu

+True academic achievement should be measured by the depth of understanding and ability to advance knowledge, rather than by the mere possession of a certificate.
+My experience abroad revealed the demanding expectations that rigorous doctoral programmes uphold, where critical thinking and intellectual discipline take precedence.
+For many Nigerian doctorate holders, however, these degrees fail to equip them with the practical skills and insights that their counterparts elsewhere acquire.
+With global demand for high-level expertise increasing, these degrees without sufficient rigour risk undermining not just personal credibility but also Nigeria’s academic reputation as a whole.

-Dr. Zainab Usman of Carnegie Endowment for International Peace has emphasized the need for a critical mass of technically proficient professionals of African descent, both on the continent and within the African diaspora.
+Dr Zainab Usman of Carnegie Endowment for International Peace has emphasised the need for a critical mass of technically proficient professionals of African descent, both on the continent and within the African diaspora.
 Her observation, drawn from nearly two decades of research, holds true.
-And this is that there exists a vast shortage of highly skilled African professionals across the African continent, African American communities and the Caribbean.
+And, it is that there exists a vast shortage of highly skilled African professionals across the African continent, African American communities and the Caribbean.
 But this shortage cannot justify awarding unearned doctorates.
 High-quality expertise is needed across fields, particularly in research, engineering, health and education, where deep skills are required to drive meaningful progress.
-If Nigerian doctorates lack this depth, they merely contribute to the illusion of advancement while weakening the country’s intellectual foundation.
+If Nigerian doctorates lack this depth, they merely contribute to the illusion of advancement, while weakening the country’s intellectual foundation.

-As an academic, I understand the pressure many feel to obtain a doctorate, viewing it as a gateway to prestige, financial stability and social mobility.
-But when these degrees lack rigor, they become academic decorations rather than instruments of genuine personal or professional growth.
-Indeed, some argue that people should be free to pursue any title they wish.
-In a society that increasingly emphasizes credentials over skills, many see a doctorate as the ultimate mark of achievement.
-But true expertise is not as easily faked as a degree certificate.
-In time, the value of an unearned doctorates diminishes and those who hold such degrees may find that their qualification lacks the utility or recognition they had hoped for, especially in international arenas where standards remain uncompromisingly high.
-The question, then, is not merely whether a person possesses a doctorate, but whether they have acquired the competence and knowledge it represents.
-Real expertise cannot be faked or feigned.
-In any field, whether academia, industry or governance, skills and knowledge stand as irrefutable evidence of one’s qualifications.
-A doctorate should signify not only years of study but a journey of discovery and an ability to contribute solutions to complex issues.
-Without this rigor, what good is knowledge if it does not improve one’s life or the lives of others?
-A doctorate that does not foster true growth and impact is, ultimately, a disservice to both the person and the broader society.

-Recently, Professor Moses Ochonu of Vanderbilt University, warned me about the backlash I might face for these views.
-He predicted responses accusing me of belittling Nigerian doctorates or of reveling in the privilege of a foreign degree while dismissing the system that initially trained me.
-Some may even assert that there are Nigerian-trained doctorates making significant impacts worldwide, capable of matching the skills of any foreign-trained doctorate holder.
-To be clear, this criticism is valid in one respect.
-It is true that Nigeria has produced many remarkable scholars who excel internationally.
-I do not dispute that.
-But it is precisely because of these high achievers that I believe the system must strive for a level of rigor that consistently meets global standards.
-For each of these successful scholars, there are countless others whose doctoral journey was marred by inadequate supervision, insufficient resources and an overall lack of academic discipline.

 |